abhiabhi0/obsidan-programmerCave/Interview Prep/REST API Authentication Methods.md

 #### When to use:
 Suitable for simple applications where security and encryption aren’t the primary concern or when used over secured connections.

+### 2. Token Authentication:
+Uses generated tokens, like JSON Web Tokens (JWT), exchanged between client and server, offering enhanced security without sending login credentials with each request.

+#### When to use:
+Ideal for more secure and scalable systems, especially when avoiding sending login credentials with each request is a priority.